STAIRlab/sees/docs/developer/architecture/class_interface/analysis/integrator/TransientIntegrator.md

 ${\bf U}_{t}^{(0)} = {\bf U}_{t-\Delta t}$.
 The $\dot {\bf U}_{t}^{(0)}$ and
 $\ddot {\bf U}_{t}^{(0)}$ can then be obtained from the operators for the integration scheme.
-Subclasses of TransientIntegrators provide methods informing the FE_Element and `DOF_Group` objects how to build the tangent and residual matrices and vectors.
+Subclasses of `TransientIntegrator` provide methods informing the `FE_Element` and `DOF_Group` objects how to build the tangent and residual matrices and vectors.
 They also provide the method for updating the response quantities at the DOFs with appropriate values; these values being some function of the solution to the linear system of equations.